 So, suddenly your air conditioner needs repair at your Tulsa home and you don’t know what that entails.
 It’s nerve-wracking enough to allow an A/C system repair technician into your home, but then to not be sure what they’re going to do can add a whole other level of concern.
 No worries!
 Jack Nelson Service Experts is here to fill you in on the general air conditioner repair process so you will be informed when an expert air conditioning service technician needs to visit your home.

-It Starts Simple
+AC Repair Starts Simple

 If this doesn’t fix the problem, the technician may need to look at your circuit breaker box.
-They might set the circuit switches to off and then back to on to see if that activates the AC.
+They may set the circuit switches to off and then back to on to see if that activates the AC.

-Getting to the nitty-gritty
+Getting to the nitty-gritty of AC Repair

 Have answers, will fix

-Once the air conditioning technician has discovered the problem, he should explain all your options to you.
+Once the air conditioning service tech has discovered the problem, he should explain all your options to you.
 The exchange will usually start with the repairman explaining what the issue is, what part (if any) died, how or why it went out, and what that part does for your air conditioning system.